dr4g0n7ly/rabbit_coin/README.md

 The depositers do not recieve a small fixed rate unlike a traditional banking system that keeps 80% of the loan difference instead the RabbitCoin ecosystem 10% for its own functioning and returns 90% of the net profit to the depositers based on average monthly deposit balance.

----
+## Advantages an Limitations

 RabbitCoin is much more attractive to depositers as they can earn much more than in a traditional banking system and is much more attractive to borrowers as the interest rate can be choose by them.

-Limitations: complete privacy is lost due to the system being fully transparent and users do not have an insured fixed rate of interest.
+Complete privacy is lost due to the system being fully transparent and users do not have an insured fixed rate of interest.

----

-### Utilities
+## Utilities

 - [x] Get balance
 - [x] Get current block